wpeC.jpg (33803 bytes)

 being warned by our government, whose short term interests are served by more borrowing.

-(8) At some point, the collapse of a currency creates its own dynamics and the decline starts to feed on itself:
+because the collapse of a currency creates its own dynamics and the decline starts to feed on itself:

 At this point, nothing can stop its collapse.